Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Patch-based Occlusion-aware Detection

 \section{Patch-based Occlusion-aware Detection}

 Our proposed defense mechanism, POD, is simple yet highly effective against infrared adversarial patch attacks.
-Our key idea is to augment the training samples with random patches and then train an object detection model to detect those patches by having a ``patch" class of samples in addition to the ``human" class.
+Our key idea involves augmenting training samples with random patches and training an object detection model.
+We introduce a "patch" class in addition to the "human" class for the model to detect these patches.

 POD has three key characteristics: \begin{itemize} \item{\textbf{Generalization without attack algorithm assumption:} The POD model is robust against sophisticated adversarial patches unseen during training despite the use of simple augmentation techniques.} \item{\textbf{Robust human detection:} POD not only robustly detects people in the presence of adversarial patches but also is trained to identify them.
-This results in improved generalization against previously unseen adversarial patches.} \item{\textbf{Simple quick training:} The training time is much less than that of traditional adversarial training schemes~\cite{goodfellow2014explaining}, which aims to solve the min-max problem by directly feeding adversarial examples during training.} \end{itemize}
+This results in improved generalization against previously unseen adversarial patches.} \item{\textbf{Simple quick training:} The training time is much less than that of traditional adversarial training schemes~\cite{goodfellow2014explaining}, which aims to solve the min-max problem by directly feeding adversarial examples during training.} \end{itemize} The overall pipeline is illustrated in Fig.~\ref{fig:pod_pipeline}.